-It all started with an event on his Facebook timeline.
-At that time, Michael was working for a web agency in Switzerland.
-Today, he works from any location he likes.
-We interviewed Michael and he let us in on the advantages and difficulties of this way of working and what you need to live life as a "digital nomad".
+It all started with an event in his Facebook timeline.
+At the time, Michael Hörnlimann still had a job at a Swiss web agency.
+Today, he works completely independent of location.
+Michael told us in an interview what advantages and hurdles this way of working brings with it and what you need for a life as a "digital nomad".

 #1 How did you end up working from anywhere?

 It all started with a very inspiring lecture by Nick Martin ("6 years of world travel, the hottest gap in your CV") at the end of 2016.
 I'd already been working for a web agency near Zurich for more than 2 years by then.
 I was often the first one in the office in the morning and the last one to leave in the evening.
 So even before seeing the lecture, I knew I wanted to change something.
 But I wasn't quite sure what.